Skip to content

 Module flow in practice

-The Scanner inventories current support surfaces, identifies missing coverage, and surfaces friction points in structure and findability.
+The Diagnostic inventories current support surfaces, identifies missing coverage, and surfaces friction points in structure and findability.
 In Lead-Gen mode this is lightweight and directional.
 In deeper client mode this creates build-ready inputs.

-The Auto-Builder turns scanner findings into structured drafts: hub IA, page types, navigation tiers, and starter templates.
+The AutoBuild turns scanner findings into structured drafts: hub IA, page types, navigation tiers, and starter templates.
 It does not replace review.
 It accelerates structured setup.

 Top Answer Hub pages